Varun54321/Business-Intelligence-and-Data-Engineering-Projects/Dallas Food Inspection/README.md

-# Chinook
+# Boston Food Inspection

-The Chinook data model represents a digital media store, including tables for artists, albums, media tracks, invoices and customers
+The Boston Health Division inspects all city food establishments, prioritizing high-risk spots and responding to complaints, and provides historical inspection data.

-TASK :</br>
+TASK : <br>
 1.)
-Design & create Dimensional Model (Using ER Studio) </br>
+Design & create  Dimensional Model (Using ER Studio)<br>
 2.)
-Create DDL for the above Dimension model</br>
+Create DDL for the above Dimension model<br>
 3.)
-Load Dimension Tables on MySQL using (Talend) Data pipeline tool</br>
+Load  Dimension Tables on MySQL using (Alteryx Plateform) Data pipeline tool<br>
-4.)
-Write SQL queries on tables to answer questions</br>
+4.)Table Row Counts of all Dimenions from My SQL